Mr25300/restaurant-finder/README.md

 ## Technologies Used

-- **Frontend**: HTML, CSS, and JavaScript for a responsive user interface.
+- **Frontend**: HTML, CSS, and TypeScript for a responsive user interface.
-- **Backend**: JavaScript handles data processing and search functionality, optimized for quick response times.
+- **Backend**: TypeScript handles data processing and search functionality, optimized for quick response times.
 - **Performance Tracking**: Logs the duration of each action using `performance.now()` for real-time performance monitoring.

 ## Installation